AlbertoFuente/Cet/README.md

     'pdf': true
 };
 ```
 - Tooltip: Allows to add tooltips to the table, they will appear in each field of the table showing the value, now operated with Materialize.
-By default is 'false'.
 ```js
 cet.defaultConfig.tooltips = false;
 ```
 - Search: Allows a search box on the table.
-By default comes 'false'.
 ```js
 cet.defaultConfig.search = false;
 ```